This page is an overview of possible accommodation options for students arriving in Perth to study at ECU.

 Our on-campus apartment-style accommodation is in high demand, so apply early if you’re interested in a place.

-Visit the ECU Village website to complete your online application, or to get the latest information on pricing.
+To complete your online application, or to get the latest information on pricing, please visit the ECU Village website.

 Some students choose to share an apartment, townhouse, or a house with fellow students.